n0924/PromiseKeeper/README.md

 ## User Stories
 - As a user, I want to be able to add items to either the Need List or the Want List
-- As a user, I want to be able to view and edit item description
+- As a user, I want to be able to edit item description
 - As a user, I want to be able to delete items that are no longer wanted/needed
+- As a user, I want to be able to find an item on the need/want list by name
+- As a user I want to be able to filter my want/need list by priority
 - As a user, I want to be able to see the amount that was spent on needed goods, wanted good, and in total
 - As a user I want to be able to see the amount that was spent above budget
-- As a user I want to be able to see if
-I am staying on budget for a particular month
 - As a user I want to be able to see a list of  items that I overspent and by how much